richb-hanover/OpenWrtScripts/README.md

 ---
 ## netperfrunner.sh

-This script runs several netperf commands simultaneously.
+The `netperfrunner.sh` script runs several netperf commands simultaneously.
 This mimics the stress test of [netperf-wrapper](https://github.com/tohojo/netperf-wrapper) [Github] but without the nice GUI result.

 When you start this script, it concurrently uploads and downloads several